infrared0/scn-redmine/README.md

 This is intended to be the thinnest shim possible on top of the Bitnami redmine container (https://hub.docker.com/r/bitnami/redmine/) to support receiving email via IMAP and secure storage of secrets.
 When possible, follow the Bitnami instructions.

-*Eventually* this project should also support tools to backup and recover the config and DB volumes.
+This project will also act as an example of best practices for minimalist container-based projects with support tools to backup and recover container volumes and other documented operating procedures.

 ## Usage